shivansh/breakout/README.md

 javac -cp acm.jar ./src/BreakoutGame.java
 java -cp .:acm.jar ./src/BreakoutGame.class
 ```
+Behold!!!

-You can soon be able to play the game directly by using `appletviewer`
+You will soon be able to play the game directly by launching **play.html** which uses `appletviewer`.

 ## Instructions
 Play as you wish :P